 Thank you all for coming - we really appreciate you being here.
 These meetings are the place where, we as Councillors, make decisions on a broad range of matters.
 These can vary greatly in subject, significance and the level of interest or involvement the community has.
 As part of making these decisions, we are presented with comprehensive information that helps us to form our position - you will find this in the agenda.
 It should also be remembered that the Council meeting is a "meeting of the Council that is open to the public", not a "public meeting with the Council."
 Each Council is required to have a local law that pertains to governance meeting procedures.
 Warrnambool City Council has followed best practice in this regard and its Local Law No.1 - Governance (Meeting Procedures) Local Law provides regulations and procedures for the governing and conduct of Council meetings.
-Copies of the Conduct and Behaviour excerpt from Warrnambool City Council Local Law No. 1 - Governance (Meeting Procedures) Local Law can be obtained online at www.warrnambool.vic.gov.au or are available from the table at the rear of the room
+Copies of the Conduct and Behaviour excerpt from Warrnambool City Council Local Law No. 1 - Governance (Meeting Procedures) Local Law No. 1 - Governance of the rear of the rear of the room